hazelcast/hazelcast/docs/design/sql/14-keyed-watermark-support.md

 emits the watermark up to the first non-zero count.

 This processor must be modified to take the WM key into account.
-Instead of storing just the WM value for each event, we need to store a tuple `{wmKey, wmValue}`, or the whole `Watermark` instance which contains exactly these two fields.
-Instead of a `TreeMap` where the key was a WM value we should use a `List` or a `Deque`, because `Watermark` instances with a key don't have an inherent order, we need to use the reception order.
+Instead of storing the counts for just the WM value, we need to store it for a tuple `{wmKey, wmValue}`.

-#### Changes to sliding window processor
+#### Changes to window aggregation processors

 This processor forwards the input watermarks, but before doing so, it emits windows for which all the events were received.